 Malbec is known for its dark inky color and a range of flavors, from flowers and berries to clove, vanilla, and mocha.
 It can also be very fruity and spicy.
 Wine produced from the best Malbec usually delivers an intense, rich, velvety, soft, and delicate character depending on the region the grape grows.
 It originated in Cahors in southwestern France, an area south of Bordeaux.
 Wines from this area are known as COT.
 Malbec is also one of the five component grapes in Bordeaux.
 In Argentina, Malbec comes from three regions in the Mendoza, Lujan de Cuyo, Maipu Valley, the Uco Valley, or Salta, a location North of Mendoza with a higher elevation.

 This year I will share what I consider the best Malbec that I found exceptional in 2021.
-Of the five wines, three are from Argentina and two from California, including one from Mendocino and the other Paso Robles.
-Of the five wines, two are blends.
+Of the five wines, three are from Argentina, and two, California, including one from Mendocino and the other Paso Robles.
+Of these wines, two are blends.

 Argentine Best Malbec

 Bodegas Caro Amancaya Reserve Red Blend 2018: Domaine Barons de Rothchild and the Catena Family united to produce the Caro wines.
 This wine is a Malbec Cuvée showcasing the best of these well-known wineries to create a balance between the Bordeaux and Argentine styles.
 They named this wine Amancaya after the flower that grows prolifically in the Andes near Mendoza.